Getting Started with Process Discovery

-This was the fundamental idea behind the highly popular Discovery Bot.
+This was the fundamental idea behind the highly popular Process Discovery.
 Its unique ability to streamline the collection and transfer of process data significantly simplifies the identification of automation opportunities and enables tight collaboration between three key roles: business users, process analysts, and RPA developers.

 Because of the tight collaboration between users on a single platform, the auto-discovery of automation opportunities, ROI assessment, prioritization, and management of the automation pipeline becomes easier.
 Yet, the most impactful benefit is the acceleration of automation projects with automatic process discovery and documentation.

 To automate a process, you need to transfer process knowledge from business users executing the process to automation experts (e.g., RPA CoE) who design and implement bots.
 Traditionally, this happens manually: Internal or external consultants or process analysts are sitting next to business users and observing the way they execute the process.
 It’s a time-consuming, resource-intensive activity, which is also very distractive for business users.
 Nowadays, this approach is hardly possible at all in the current work-from-home and social-distancing environments.

 Process Discovery is an integral part of the Automation 360 platform that provides a unique environment for collecting process information and then using it for automation.
 Here’s how it works:

 A process analyst sets up a discovery project for a specific business process and invites participating users to record their activities while executing this process.
 Business users utilize process discovery to record a required set of actions.

 When the recording is complete, business users can review each recorded step along with the screenshot and annotate it, providing the descriptive information, and submit the recording to the process analyst for review and analysis.